LasLabs/odoo-connector-easypost/connector_easypost/README.rst

 * Add a default EasyPost connection to span all companies
 * Mass address verification
 * Label import operates in Shipment context, due to needing selected rate info not within PostageLabel
+* Shipment buy workflow is a little ghetto with the intermediary wizard

 Credits
 =======